Scalable and Verifiable Federated Learning for Cross-Institution Financial Fraud Detection: System Model and Threat Definitions

 \subsection{Notation}

-Table~\ref{tab:notation} summarizes all symbols used throughout this paper.
-We denote scalars by lowercase italic letters (e.g., $s$), vectors by bold lowercase letters (e.g., $\bm{x}$), sets by calligraphic uppercase letters (e.g., $\mathcal{U}$), and the sign function by $\mathrm{sgn}(u,v) = +1$ if $u < v$, else $-1$.
-All arithmetic, unless stated otherwise, is performed in the finite field $\mathbb{F}_p$ where $p$ is a large prime satisfying $p > N \cdot m \cdot \max_u\bigl\|Q(\bm{g}_u)\bigr\|_\infty$ (the overflow-prevention condition, made explicit in Claim~2).
+Throughout this paper we adopt the following conventions.
+Scalar quantities are written in lowercase italic (e.g., $s$, $t$); vector quantities in bold lowercase (e.g., $\bm{x}$, $\bm{g}$); and sets in calligraphic uppercase (e.g., $\mathcal{U}$, $\mathcal{C}_i$).
+The sign function $\mathrm{sgn}(u,v)$ evaluates to $+1$ when $u < v$ and $-1$ otherwise; it governs the direction of mask contributions in the zero-sum masking construction of Phase~II.
+Unless a specific field is noted, all arithmetic is over $\mathbb{F}_p$, where $p$ is a large prime chosen to satisfy the overflow bound stated in Claim~2: $p > N \cdot m \cdot \max_u\|Q(\bm{g}_u)\|_\infty$.
+Table~\ref{tab:notation} collects all symbols for reference.